agathoklisx/libved/README.md

      https://github.com/cesanta/slre.git
  * Many thanks.

- * It is implemented outside of the library by overiding methods from the Re structure.
+ * It is implemented outside of the library by overriding methods from the Re structure.
  * To enable it use "HAS_REGEXP=1" during compilation.
  *
  * The substitution string in the ":substitute command", can use '&' to denote the